Fundamental plot development

-All stories, whether it’s a short story or Anna Karenina, revolve around conflict and basic plot structure.
-I call it, The Four “Cs” of Writing.
-Other writers may call it something different.
+All stories, whether it’s a play, a short story, or Anna Karenina, revolve around conflict and basic plot structure.
+I call it The Four Cs of Storytelling, although other writers may call it something different.
 It’s the same timeless formula that Shakespeare and Homer used.
-I first learned from my high school drama teacher, and I use with each and every story I write, and it works each and every time.
+I first learned from my high school drama teacher, and I use with each and every story I write.

 Who is your story about?
 Without characters there is no story to tell.
-I begin my stories with my lead protagonist(s).
+I typically begin my stories by introducing my lead protagonist(s).
 However, I don’t consider this a hard and fast rule.
 Sometimes my opening line will be about a supporting character, who happens to be with the lead protagonist.
 He or she will then introduce the lead character to the reader.
 You may wish to begin your story with a minor character.
 I’ve read novels where the first few paragraphs, or even the entire first chapter, are written to set up the lead character’s introduction.
 Some authors may begin by introducing the antagonist, which to me is always an interesting twist.
-Whichever way you go, the plot revolves around the characters and what they do.
+Whichever way you go, the plot revolves around the characters and the things they do.

 The high point of the story.
 The punch line.
 They argue.
 She grabs a lamp off the nightstand, and in a fit of blinding rage, she coldcocks him over the head.
 He falls to the floor, unconscious and bleeding.
 Meanwhile the neighbors heard them fighting and called the cops.
-The cops soon arrive and bust down the door.
+The police soon arrive and bust down the door.
 He’s lying dead on the floor while his blood, and her fingerprints, are all over the lamp.

-The loose ends are tied up and you end the story.
-She’s hauled off to jail, goes on trial, and is convicted.
-Since I write stand alone novels I resolve the entire conflict and leave my readers with a definitive, satisfying ending.
-Once again, this isn’t a hard and fast rule.
-Some authors prefer a more ambiguous ending.
+This is when loose ends are tied up and you end the story.
+She’s hauled off to jail, goes on trial, is convicted and goes to prison.
+I write stand alone novels, so I leave the readers with a definitive, satisfying ending.
+However, this isn’t a hard and fast rule either.
+Some authors may prefer a more ambiguous ending.
 Perhaps some compelling evidence was presented during the trial which resulted in a hung jury, so they’ll leave it up to the reader decide.
-Those authors who are writing a series you’ll certainly want to leave something unresolved to continue in the next book.
+Those authors who are writing a series will certainly want to leave something unresolved to continue into the next book.

-And there you have it.
+So there you have it.
 The four basic components of plot development and storytelling.
 What you put into them is up to you, and the possibilities are endless.